 Walkable cities prioritize two feet over four wheels through careful planning and design.
 They minimize the need to use a car and make the choice to forego driving appealing, which can reduce greenhouse gases emissions.
 According to the Urban Land Institute, in more compact developments ripe for walking, people drive 20 to 40 percent less.

-Walkable trips are not simply those with a manageable distance from point A to point B, perhaps a ten- to fifteen-minute journey on foot.
+Walkable trips are not simply those with a manageable distance from point A to point B, perhaps a 10- to 15-minute journey on foot.
 They have walk appeal, thanks to a density of fellow walkers, a mix of land and real estate uses, and key design elements that create compelling environments for people on foot.
 Infrastructure for walkability can include:

 Today, too many urban spaces remain no- or low-walking ones, and demand for walkable places far outstrips supply.
 That is because walkable cities are easier and more attractive to live in, making for happier, healthier citizens.
 Health, prosperity, and sustainability go hand in hand.

 The six dimensions of the built environment—demand, density, design, destination, distance, and diversity—are all key drivers of walkability.
 Our analysis focuses on population density as a proxy for walkable neighborhoods.
-As cities become denser and city planners, commercial enterprises, and residents invest in the “6Ds,” 3.5-5.8 percent of urban mobility can be provided by foot instead of car by 2050.
-That shift could result in 1.4 -5.5 gigatons of avoided carbon dioxide emissions and reduce costs associated with car ownership by $1.7-6.4 trillion.
+As cities become denser and city planners, commercial enterprises, and residents invest in the “6Ds,” 3.5–5.8 percent of urban mobility can be provided by foot instead of car by 2050.
+That shift could result in 1.4–5.5 gigatons of avoided carbon dioxide emissions and reduce costs associated with car ownership by US$1.7–6.4 trillion.